sartography/SpiffWorkflow/doc/intro.rst

   capabilities, but we intend to encapsulate this support in an extension module and remove it from the core library eventually.
 It does help for making some examples and demonstrating how one might implement user tasks in an online environment.

+In these examples and throughout the documentation we use the `BPMN.js <https://bpmn.io/toolkit/bpmn-js/>`_ BPMN Modeler.

 A Simple Workflow
 -----------------